 - Efficient communication.
 Use of a common format by senders and recipients that facilitates electronic data exchange.
 Thanks to standardization, technical barriers are overcome.
 It also eliminates the need for manual review of information as data simply flows between applications.

-- information in The processing of data in a business application a….
+- information in real time.
 Activation of an instant exchange of information between different companies.
 In this way, for example, the warehouse manager knows in advance which articles his suppliers will send him, so that he can plan the warehouse processes.

 - Simplification of administrative formalities.
 Enabling accurate management of delivery notes and invoices, reducing administrative costs.
 This allows the warehouse to check whether the items received match those announced by the suppliers.

 - Planned processes.
-With a smooth flow of information, supply chain People with a vested interest in a company, includ… can improve their operations.
-For example, suppliers can organize the Outbound logistics, from the end of the production… of raw materials depending on the workload on the production lines.
+With a smooth flow of information, supply chain stakeholders can improve their operations.
+For example, suppliers can organize the distribution of raw materials depending on the workload on the production lines.

 - improvement of trade relations.
 Companies don’t need to interpret the information they receive; Invoices or orders can thus be processed more quickly.